Water Sports Activities view all

 As you can imagine, being on the tropical Indian ocean, and having Africa's largest lakes, Tanzania has plenty of water sports, ranging from some of the worlds best diving (both in the ocean and freshwater lakes), yacht, dhow and boat trips, fishing, and adrenaline sports.

-Other activities such as kite surfing and deep-sea fishing are also available from Dar Es Salaam and Zanzibar.
+Other activities such as kite surfing, sailing and deep-sea fishing are also available from Dar Es Salaam and Zanzibar.

-Many activities are organised by the sea or lakeside hotels so which hotel or lodge you choose will depend on what activities you want to enjoy.
+Many activities are organised by the sea or lakeside hotels so which hotel or lodge you choose will depend on what activities you want to enjoy or vice versa.

 Yacht or boat charters, live-aboard diving and fishing trips are often independent operations specialising in their activity.

 - Deep Sea Fishing